 - Swap the full blast A/C for a fan—a simple fan can not only help circulate air and keep you cool, but it can also produce calming white noise.

 - Try pajamas made of breathable cotton or linen, and ditch the socks to stay cool.

 - Invest in a mattress that has cooling technology—brownie points for picking one with a cooling infusion built into top layers.

-- Try bamboo twill sheets rather than traditional cotton or microfiber, since they're more breathable and sleep cooler.
+- Try bamboo cotton sheets rather than traditional cotton or microfiber, since they're more breathable and sleep cooler.

 Fall and Winter